IgnitionBoulder/2015week1/deliverables/README.md

 What is the role of HTML in a web page?
   The skeleton of a WP (web page)

-What is the role of CSS in a web page?<p>Allows designers to have more control and creativity over WP</p>
+What is the role of CSS in a web page?
+Allows designers to have more control and creativity over WP

 What is the role of Javascript in a web page?
   Used for interactive and dynamic display of webpage